richchapler/AzureSolutionsDocumentation/docs/DevOps_AITesting.md

 <img src="https://github.com/richchapler/AzureSolutions/assets/44923999/0bf233da-6648-4169-aaff-c92b05d00432" width="800" title="Snipped: December 19, 2023" />

-On the "Browse" tab of the "NuGet - Solution" page, search for and select "Azure.Identity".
+On the "Browse" tab of the "NuGet - Solution" page, search for and select "AzureSolutions.Helpers".
 On the resulting pop-out, check the box next to your project and then click "Install".

 <img src="https://github.com/richchapler/AzureSolutions/assets/44923999/a3225127-1683-4147-a8b1-02ddda6cc709" width="300" title="Snipped: December 19, 2023" />